oauthstuff/draft-oauth-par/main.md

 This document complements JAR by providing an interoperable way to push the payload of an authorization request directly to the authorization server in exchange for a `request_uri` value usable at the authorization server in a subsequent authorization request.

+PAR fosters OAuth security by providing clients a simple means for a confidential and integrity protected authorization request.
+Clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, are able to use JWT-based request objects in conduction with PAR.

+PAR allows the authorization server to authenticate the client before any user interaction happens, i.e., the authorization server may refuse unauthorized requests much earlier in the process and has much higher confidence in the client's identity during the authorization process than before.
+This generally improves security since it prevents attempts to spoof clients, which are capable of authenticating, early in the process.

+Note that HTTP `POST` requests to the authorization endpoint via the user-agent, as described in Section 3.1 of [@!RFC6749] and Section 3.1.2.1 of [@OIDC], could also be used to cope with the request size limitations described above.
+However, it's only optional per [@!RFC6749] and, even when supported, it is a viable option for traditional web applications but is prohibitively difficult to use with mobile apps.
+Those apps typically invoke a custom tab with an URL that is translated into a GET request.
+Using `POST` would require the app to first open a web page under its control in the custom tab that in turn would initiate the form `POST` towards the authorization server.
+PAR is simpler to use and has additional security benefits as described above.

+## Introductory Example

-For example, a client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following (extra line breaks and indentation for display purposes only):
+A client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following to the authorization server's authorization endpoint (extra line breaks and indentation for display purposes only):

 ```
   GET /authorize?response_type=code